FEATURED INSEASONMOM OCTOBER-2013

-State of residence: New Jersey
+State of residence: California

-Child's name and age: Chad, 12 months
+Child's name and age: Melissa, 16 months

-ISM: Were you trying to get pregnant?
+ISM: How long were you trying to get pregnant?

 ISM: What did you do or not do to increase your chances of getting pregnant after 40?